Tape.tv: Productions

 tape.tv has produced its own formats since the summer of 2010.
 The first one was the live-acoustic format called "auf den dächern" which translates to "on the rooftops."
-In October 2011, tape.tv celebrated its 100th production of this format with Florence + The Machine.
+In October 2011, tape.tv celebrated its 100th production of this format with Florence and the Machine.
 Many of these concerts were available on iTunes.

 In May 2011, tape.tv started its first live show called "on tape."
 The project was a cooperation with the German TV station ZDFkultur; users were able to get into contact with the host of the show and the artists via webcam, call-in, and Facebook chat.
 In December 2011, tape.tv reached an audience of more than 50,000 live viewers for the first time with German rapper Kool Savas.

 Starting in May 2011, tape.tv also began airing a show with live concerts called "tape.live."

 Video-premieres

 tape.tv often had rights to the nationwide video premieres for famous international artists, such as Depeche Mode, Lady Gaga, Red Hot Chili Peppers, etc.